Nicrob64/ImageSelector/README.md

 - Changed the cropping crop mode to circle
 - Fixed bugs with some images not loading in
 - Added basic video support.
 Don't know how this will work with cropping or preview activities, so make sure that is handled correctly.
+- Fix for crash when 0 images on the device.
+- Fix for crash on android N due to file uri being exposed

 ## TODO